ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _Clearfield Republican._](https://chroniclingamerica.loc.gov/lccn/sn83032199/1875-09-22/ed-1/seq-1)

 #### 1875-09-22 &middot; Clearfield, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Professor Wildor gives these short rules
+for action in case of accident : For dust
+in tho .yes, avoid nibbing, and&#x27; dash
+wator into thorn ; remove cinders, Ac,
+with th. round end of a lead pencil.
+iiomove insects irom tn. ear by tepid
+wator; novcr put a bard instrument
 into th. ear.
 If an artery is cut, com­
 press below.
 If choked, get upon all
 fours and cough.
 For light bums, dip